Xunnamius/black-flag-extensions/README.md

 }
 ```

-Having to go through all this just to import and invoke a command within another
+Having to go through all that just to invoke one command within another rather
-gets verbose and tiresome rather quickly, especially since Black Flag already
+quickly gets verbose and tiresome.
-makes it so easy out of the box.

 Hence the purpose of `getInvocableExtendedHandler`.
 This function returns a
-version of the imported BFE command's `handler` function that is ready to invoke
+version of the extended command's `handler` function that is ready to invoke
 immediately.

 For example: